 You can find employment with both large and small aircraft manufacturing plants, military aviation and aviation companies.
 Some examples of such employers are: The Spaceship Company, DynCorp International LLC, US Air Force, PKL Services, Hawker Pacific Aerospace, Adams Communication & Engineering Technology (ACET), Commercial Jet, Lockheed Martin, etc.

-Can I Become an Aircraft Manufacturing?
+How To Become an Aircraft Manufacturing

 Aircraft Manufacturing Salary Data